okansungur/drafts/read5.md

 - You cannot combine optimistic locking with the automatic retry.
 An optimistic locking assumes a manual intervention in order to decide whether to proceed with the update.
 - If you don’t care about the previous updates applied to the record, don’t implement any locking strategy.

+JPA provides us with two different optimistic lock modes (and two aliases):

+OPTIMISTIC – it obtains an optimistic read lock for all entities containing a version attribute

+OPTIMISTIC_FORCE_INCREMENT – it obtains an optimistic lock the same as OPTIMISTIC and additionally increments the version attribute value

+READ – it's a synonym for OPTIMISTIC

+WRITE – it's a synonym for OPTIMISTIC_FORCE_INCREMENT

+We can find all types listed above in the LockModeType class.

 ### JPA optimistic locking vs synchronized Java method
 Drawbacks of method synchronization: